 If you encounter applications that will not run under Full Security mode, you may need to change to Relaxed Security mode.
-Use this option as a last resort, as it opens your server up to inadvertent changes by non-administrators.
+Use this option as a last resort, as it opens up your server to inadvertent changes by non-administrators.

-In Chapter 5, I will go over some alternatives to Relaxed Security mode that you can use to enable some older applications to run on Terminal Services.
+Chapter 5 will go over some alternatives to Relaxed Security mode that you can use to enable older applications to run on Terminal Services.